 TL/DR: The term “vaginal pH balance” refers to the relative acidity or alkalinity of your vaginal flora.
 Healthy vaginal pH levels range from 3.5 to 4.5, but your “normal” can change with time and age.
-When your pH balance levels increase suddenly, bacteria and yeast are more easily able to survive in the vaginal canal – creating lots of unpleasant symptoms, like itching, burning, and odor, or even causing an infection.
+When your pH balance levels increase suddenly, bacteria and yeast are more easily able to survive in the vaginal canal.
+This creates lots of unpleasant symptoms, like itching, burning, and odor, and can even cause an infection.

 pH balance.
 It’s a term we see thrown around all the time in reference to vaginas.
-You’ve probably encountered “pH-balanced” intimate wash, wipes, and lube at the drugstore or come across supplements that claim to support “healthy pH” for women.
-But what does this term actually mean?
-And why is it important?
+You’ve probably encountered “pH-balanced” intimate wash, wipes, and lube at the drugstore.
+Maybe you came across supplements that claim to support “healthy pH” for women.
+But what does this term actually mean, and why is it important?

-Sure, you might be able to recall from your high school chemistry class that pH has something to do with the acidity of a substance – or maybe you worked at your neighborhood swimming pool and remember using pH test strips to test and balance the water.
-Turns out, those pool water test strips aren’t all that different from the ones that your doctor or OB-GYN might use to test your vaginal pH.
+Sure, you might recall from your high school chemistry class that pH measures the acidity of a substance – or maybe you worked at your neighborhood swimming pool and remember using pH test strips to test and balance the water.
+Turns out, your doctor or OB-GYN might use similar strips to test your vaginal pH.

-If you’re curious about what vaginal pH is, what affects it, and what it has to do with your overall health, you’re in the right place.
-Read on to learn more about this mysterious indicator of vaginal wellbeing, including how to test it for yourself and what to do if you’re experiencing symptoms (like itching, burning, or funky vaginal discharge) that might indicate an out-of-whack pH balance.
+Curious about what vaginal pH is and how it affects your overall health?
+Read on to learn more about this mysterious indicator of vaginal wellbeing.
+We’ll cover how to test it and what to do if you’re experiencing symptoms like itching, burning, or vaginal discharge.

 First things first: What is pH?